TriangleDevsSlack/policies/channel-policies.md

 Rules:

-1. Do not send unsolicited DMs to members about job openings
+1. Do not send unsolicited DMs or emails to members about job openings
 1. Posts from recruiters looking for candidates to fill a position go in [#jobs-recruiters](https://triangledevs.slack.com/messages/jobs-recruiters/)
 1. Posts directly from companies looking to hire or devs looking for a position go in [#jobs](https://triangledevs.slack.com/messages/job)
 1. Posts looking for short-term contractors or freelancers go in [#freelance-gigs](https://triangledevs.slack.com/messages/freelance-gigs/)